tweag/nickel/doc/manual/syntax.md

 ### If-Then-Else

 This construct allows conditional branching in your code.
-You can use it as `if <bool expr> then <expr> else <expr>`.
+You can use it like `if <bool expr> then <expr> else <expr>`.

-Examples:
+Here are some valid conditional expressions in Nickel:

 ```text
 > if true then "TRUE :)" else "false :("